 Edwards describes how CrossFit helped him recover so quickly.

-“In CrossFit, you tear down your body during a workout, right?
-You just… Continue Reading
+“In CrossFit, you tear down your body during a workout, right… Continue Reading

 “Basically, for the last about 10 years, every NFL, NHL and NBA jersey or shirt you would have seen anywhere came out of this building in some form or fashion—whether it was designed here, produced here or printed here,” says Chad Wittman, Reebok’s director of sports marketing fitness and training.